talanwright/Processor-build-RAG-V1/loan-processor-rag/GLBA_QUICK_START_GUIDE.md

   ## download button and read the security
   ## Make sure this doesn't delete after 30 days, and follows the GLBA time line

+  ## By submitting your loan application, you authorize us to collect and review your financial information including
+   ## income, employment, and credit data for the purpose of evaluating your loan application.
+We use automated
+  ## systems to extract necessary information from your documents.
+All data is encrypted and securely stored.
+We will
+  ## not share your information with third parties except as required for loan processing or by law.